Giant snow sculpture depicting the Daisetsuzan Mountains at the 2011 festival

 The Asahikawa Winter Festival (旭川冬まつり, Asahikawa Fuyu Matsuri) is Hokkaido's second largest winter festival after Sapporo's Snow Festival.
 The festival takes place over a week in early February, about the same time as the Sapporo Snow Festival.
 Hence, it is possible for winter visitors to visit both festivals on the same trip as the two cities are only an 80 minute train ride apart from each other.

-While Asahikawa may not be able to boast having Hokkaido's biggest winter festival, it certainly has some of the biggest snow sculptures.
+While Asahikawa may not be able to boast having Hokkaido's biggest winter festival, it certainly has one of the biggest snow sculptures.
 Every year one massive sculpture is made as a stage for music and other performances.
 The giant sculpture of a Korean fortress in 1994 even made into the book of Guinness World Records as the largest snow construction built.
 The giant sculpture has a different theme each year, such as a snowman castle in 2010 or the Daisetsuzan Mountains in 2011.

 Smaller snow sculptures at the Asahibashi Site